winstonzhaozhekai/tp/docs/UserGuide.md

 * `"The person index provided is invalid"` — Index out of range
 * `"At least one field to edit must be provided."` — No fields specified
 * `"This person's name/phone/email already exists in the address book."` — Duplicate detected
+* `"Index cannot be a negative integer."` — Negative index provided

 **Related:** [Adding a person](#411-adding-a-person-add), [Adding courses](#431-adding-courses-to-a-person-addcourse)